The Corporate Tax Planning Law Review: Singapore

 There are no tax-free or tax-deferred transactions available in Singapore.

-Withholding tax may be applicable on certain payments to a person not tax-resident in Singapore including the following, which are deemed to be derived in Singapore:
+Withholding tax might be applicable on certain payments to a person who is not tax resident in Singapore, including the following, that are deemed to be derived in Singapore:

 - any royalty or other payments in one lump sum or otherwise for the use of or the right to use any movable property; or

-- any payment for the use of or the right to use scientific, technical, industrial or commercial knowledge or information; where such payments are borne, directly or indirectly, by a person resident in Singapore or a permanent establishment in Singapore (except in respect of any business carried on outside Singapore through a permanent establishment outside Singapore or any immovable property situated outside Singapore), or deductible against any income accruing in or derived from Singapore.
+- any payment for the use of or the right to use scientific, technical, industrial, or commercial knowledge or information where such payments are borne, directly or indirectly, by a person who is resident in Singapore or a permanent establishment in Singapore (except in respect of any business carried on outside Singapore through a permanent establishment outside Singapore or any immovable property situated outside Singapore) or are deductible against any income accrued in or derived from Singapore.

 iv Indirect taxes

 GST is a form of value added tax charged on goods and services supplied in Singapore by GST-registered persons and on the import of goods into Singapore.
 The current rate of GST imposed on standard rated supplies is 7 per cent.
 Input GST incurred by a GST-registered person for the purpose of making GST-taxable supplies is generally recoverable from the IRAS (subject to certain exceptions) by way of a refund or credit against the output GST payable on supplies made by the GST-registered persons.

 Persons in Singapore whose total value of GST-taxable supplies exceeds or is expected to exceed S$1 million over 12 months will have to register for GST purposes.
 However, entities may also register voluntarily to claim any input GST incurred on GST-taxable supplies made to these entities (that are used by these entities to make their own GST-taxable supplies).